merlogic/merlogic/README.md

 ## 💫 About Me
 I am Merjie P. Makilan, an IT student and aspiring Full-Stack Software Developer focused on building practical, database-driven, and efficient applications.

-I have experience developing desktop systems, web applications, and backend-integrated projects.
-I enjoy creating clean, functional, and user-friendly systems with strong database integration and well-structured system design.
+I have experience developing desktop systems, web applications, and backend-integrated projects, with a strong focus on creating clean, functional, and user-friendly systems.
+I value good database design and well-structured system architecture to ensure efficiency and scalability.
 ---

 ##  Current Focus